EJFleet/pp5-flour-and-ferment/README.md

 ### General Features

+This website provides a seamless and user-friendly experience for purchasing sourdough baking supplies.
+Below are the key features that enhance usability and functionality:

-#### Navigation Bar
+#### Navigation

-The site features a responsive navigation bar that is consistent across all pages.
+- **Responsive Navigation Bar**: The site features a fixed-top navbar with dropdown menus for easy access to products and site pages.
+- **Search Functionality**: Users can search for products using a search bar located in the navbar.

 <details>

 <summary> Details </summary>

 It includes links to the following pages:
-- Home
+- Home (by clicking on the app logo)
-- Register, Login/Logout (based on user authentication status)
-- etc
+- Our Story, FAQ and Contact (dropdown menu from About)
+- Login/Register (logged out users)
+- My Profile, My Wishlist and Logout (dropdown menu from Account - logged in users only)
+- Admin, Add New Product, Edit/Delete A Produt (dropdown menu from Admin - admin users only)

 It also includes:
-- the app logo
 - a search bar
-- etc
+- a shopping basket icon with the total price of the contents of the user's basket

 **Key Features**:
 - Fixed to the top of the screen in all views to allow for easy navigation.